Definition and Usage

 Using the Spread Syntax with Object Literals

-However, starting with ECMAScript 2018 (ES9), you can use the Spread Syntax inside object literals to spread the properties of another object literal, allowing for merging or copying.
+This means they are not direct targets for the spread syntax.
+However, starting from ECMAScript 2018 (ES9), the spread syntax can be used inside object literals to expand the properties of another object literal for merging or copying.

 Practical Examples